 Beachgrass is found from Newfoundland to North Carolina.
 The plant is in the grass family and produces spreading rhizomes, which allow the plant to entrench itself and help stabilize soils.
 It is considered a dune grass and thrives in dry, salty soil with little nutrient base.
 In fact, the plant thrives in seaside gardens.

 Seeds germinate unreliably so sowing is not recommended when growing beachgrass.
 Never harvest wild grasses from natural environments.
 Use reliable commercial supplies for starter plants to prevent damage to existing dunes and wild areas.
 The plants do not tolerate foot traffic, so fencing is a good idea until the starts mature.
-Stagger the planting for a more natural effect with several inches between each culm.
+Stagger the planting for a more natural effect with several inches (7.5 to 13 cm.) between each culm.

 Once the plants have matured, they need half the amount of fertilizer and only sparse water.
 Seedlings do need evenly applied moisture and protection from wind and foot or other traffic.
 Be careful, however, as soggy soils will cause the plant to decline.